AliceO2Group/WebUi/Configuration/docs/Installation.md

 ```

 ## 3. Setup Control backend dependencies
-Navigate to the `QualityControl` directory within the cloned repository and follow the setup instructions there.
+Navigate to the `Control` directory within the cloned repository and follow the setup instructions there.
 Control backend is dependency of this project.

 Change port of Control to `8081`, as our app uses `8080` already.